Store workers become enforcers of social distancing rules

 NEW YORK (AP) — Sandy Jensen's customer-service job at a Sam's Club in Fullerton, California, normally involves checking member ID cards at the door and answering questions.
 But the coronavirus has turned her into a kind of store sheriff.

-Now she must confront shoppers who aren't wearing masks, enforce social distancing measures such as one-way aisles and limit the number of people allowed inside.
+Now she must confront shoppers who aren't wearing masks and enforce social distancing measures such as limits on the number of people allowed inside.
 The efforts sometimes provoke testy customers.

 "They are behaving worse now," Jensen said.
 "Everybody is on edge.
 I have hostile members in my face."